yassinezaanouni/contacti/README.md

 ## Overview
 This app is designed for managing contacts efficiently with essential features like authentication, viewing, adding, and searching contacts.

-## Technologies Used
-- **Java**: For native mobile development, ensuring high performance and seamless integration with Android.
-- **SQLite**: A lightweight, embedded database used to manage and store contact data locally.
-- **Session Storage**: Used to maintain user login sessions, so users can stay logged in even after app restarts.

-## Description
-This contact management system provides a streamlined way to manage personal or professional contacts, complete with secure login, intuitive UI for viewing and adding contacts, and robust search functionality.

 ## Screenshots
 Below are screenshots showcasing the various functionalities of the contact management feature.
 Click on any image to view a larger version.